 The humanities have long been vital to the creative and critical energies of societies in the throes of profound change.
-HUMA - the Institute for the Humanities in Africa - is a new initiative at UCT, with a Pan-African framework intended to create a space of dynamic interdisciplinary community for scholars and students in the humanities at large.
+HUMA - the Institute for the Humanities in Africa - is a global initiative at UCT, with a Pan-African framework intended to create a space of dynamic interdisciplinary community for scholars and students in the humanities at large.
 Fostering top-end academic research, HUMA seeks also to draw on that work to nurture critical public debate, promoting UCT's vision of itself as a civic university contributing to the making of democratic citizenship.

-Located in the Faculties of Humanities and Law, HUMA takes a broad view of the humanities, encompassing the social sciences, environmental sciences, health sciences, engineering, computer sciences and others.
+Located in the Faculty of Humanities, HUMA takes a broad view of the humanities, encompassing other fields such as the social sciences, environmental sciences, health sciences, engineering, computer sciences and others.

-HUMA's intellectual agenda is driven by two inclusive research themes, which inform and structure three primary objectives:
+HUMA's intellectual agenda is driven by one overarching but inclusive research theme, which informs and structures three primary objectives:

 This mission is embedded in a particular understanding of our location in Africa.
 Africa is a landmass with a deep and complex history of connection and disconnection amongst its many inhabitants; being African means being party to formative relationships of connection and disconnection that shape the ways we think and act.
-Our scholarship and debate, then, will be positioned in Africa, even if the focus of our deliberations is not limited to the continent.
+Our scholarship and debate, then, is positioned in Africa, even if the focus of our deliberations is global.

-HUMA is funded by grants from Andrew W. Mellon Foundation, Ford Foundation and Anglo-Gold Ashanti.
+HUMA has been funded by grants from Andrew W. Mellon Foundation, Ford Foundation and Anglo-Gold Ashanti.